Britain's Prince Philip to spend second night in hospital

-LONDON Prince Philip, the 96-year-old husband of Britain's Queen Elizabeth, will spend a second night in hospital on Wednesday for treatment for an infection but remains in "good spirits", Buckingham Palace said.
+LONDON (Reuters) - Prince Philip, the 96-year-old husband of Britain's Queen Elizabeth, will spend a second night in hospital on Wednesday for treatment for an infection but remains in "good spirits", Buckingham Palace said.

 Philip, whose official title is Duke of Edinburgh, was admitted to the King Edward VII Hospital in London on Tuesday as a precautionary measure for treatment arising from a pre-existing condition.